Southern Company Co-Chairs Diversity-Focused Cleantech Energy Innovation Fund - ExBulletin

 Elevate is focused on promoting diversity in the energy ecosystem by providing capital to minority clean tech founders and supporting diversity and minority-owned businesses in related supply chains.
 I’m here.
 The fund will also seek to increase diversity, equity and inclusivity in the broader venture capital network, while also working with others in the larger energy ecosystem to achieve the common goal of accelerating the transition to clean energy.
 We also invest in our stakeholders.

-Chris Camiski, Executive Vice President and Chief Commercial Solutions Officer, Southern Company, said: “Today, less than 3% of venture capital goes to minority entrepreneurs.
+Chris Camiski, executive vice president and chief commercial solutions officer at Southern Company, said: “Today, less than 3% of venture capital goes to minority entrepreneurs.
 This must change.
 We are creating critical energy solutions for a more sustainable energy future.
 We are very enthusiastic about the important work of this fund to support a diverse range of entrepreneurs who are doing it.”

 Cummiskey adds: